Genesys SMS Notification (CE12) for Genesys Engage cloud

 Standard keywords include STOP and HELP and variations, including: END, QUIT, CANCEL, UNSUBSCRIBE, OPTOUT, NO, STOPALL, STOP ALL, HLEP, HLP, and more.
 A list of keywords which triggers STOP or HELP scenarios are defined with the organization at the beginning of the project.

-ADD-ON: It is possible to configure additional keywords to detect an opt-out (STOP) or help request.
-These must be defined at the beginning of the project.
+ADD-ON: It is possible to configure more keywords to detect an opt-out (STOP) or help request.
+These keywords must be defined at the beginning of the project.

 Uses Engage standard UI view for viewing real-time campaign metrics: